Interplay of Kelvin-Helmholtz and superradiant instabilities of an array of quantized vortices in a two-dimensional Bose--Einstein condensate: Bloch functions for the Bogoliubov problem

-One can see that for $\Delta v<2c_s$ the spectra are composed of positive-energy modes (positive-norm at positive frequencies and negative-norm at negative ones) and by a dynamically unstable branch with zero real part of the frequency, whose instability rate increases while approaching $K=0$.
+A general picture of these results can be obtained by neglecting for the moment the modes at the edge of the Brillouin zone, whose wavelengths is similar to the inter-vortex spacing.
+One can see that for $\Delta v<2c_s$ the spectra are composed of positive-energy modes (positive-norm at positive frequencies and negative-norm at negative ones) and by a dynamically unstable branch with a vanishing real part of the frequency and an increasing instability rate when approaching $K=0$.
 As we are going to discuss, these are the unstable modes responsible for the KHI.
-For $\Delta v>2c_s$ instead the positive- and negative-norm parts of the spectra merge, reflecting the energetic instability associated to the Landau instability of supersonic flows in both the upper and the lower part of the system.
-As we already anticipated, the pseudo-Hermitian nature of the Bogoliubov problem implies that when modes of opposite norm sign approach, they give rise to a dynamically unstable branch.
+For $\Delta v>2c_s$ instead, the positive- and negative-norm parts of the spectra merge, reflecting the energetic instability associated to the Landau instability of supersonic flows in both the upper and the lower regions of the system.
+As we have already anticipated, the pseudo-Hermitian nature of the Bogoliubov problem implies that when modes of opposite norm sign approach, they can give rise to a dynamically unstable branch.

-The closing of the gap between the positive- and negative-norm modes for all the Bloch momenta perturbs the zero-frequency KHI branch, suppressing it.
-For high enough velocities in fact the KHI behaviour dominated by small Bloch momenta is replaced by (lower) maxima at finite $K$.
-The physical meaning of this behaviour of the spectra is that the modes responsible for the KHI couple to collective modes of the two channels when these are resonant, so that the KHI is effectively \textit{damped} by the emission of phonons in the two parallel flows.
-The physics is hence dominated by different effects, that we are going to discuss in the following.
+The closing of the gap between the positive- and negative-norm modes for all Bloch wavenumbers perturbs the zero-frequency KHI branch and suppresses it.
+For high enough velocities, in fact, the KHI behaviour dominated by small Bloch wavenumbers is replaced by a lower dominating instability rate at finite $K$.
+The physical meaning of this behaviour of the spectra is that the modes responsible for the KHI can resonantly couple to collective modes of the two regions, so that the KHI is effectively \textit{damped} by the emission of phonons in the two parallel flows.
+On the other hand, the modes at the edge of the Brillouin zone deviate from this general picture since they are the ones that are affected the most by the \textit{quantized} nature of the shear layer.
+Many different effects can hence contribute to the physics, as we are now going to discuss in what follows.